bioc/tximportData/README.md

 # tximportData

-This packages provides output files from common transcript estimation software (Salmon, Kallisto, RSEM, Cufflinks) for demonstration of import using [tximport](http://github.com/mikelove/tximport).
+This packages provides output files from common transcript estimation software (Salmon, Kallisto, RSEM, Cufflinks, etc.) for demonstration of import using [tximport](http://github.com/mikelove/tximport).
 The files are a subset of 6 samples from the
 GEUVADIS project.
 The citation for the GEUVADIS project is: